 OK, if you’ve already booked a place you can skip right on to the next point (you’ve probably made an excellent choice!).
-But if you’re pondering over what hostel to choose, whether its budget, location or style, always check the reviews.
-Whether your looking on booking.com or hostel world etc.
+But if you’re pondering over what hostel to choose, whether it’s budget, location or style, always check the reviews to get a sense of the ‘vibe’ or atmosphere.
+Whether you’re looking on booking.com or Hostel World etc.

 This opinion is completely un-sponsored, but if there is a YHA I would often go for that (depending on price and reviews).
 My top 5 favourite hostels include at least 3 YHA’s.
 They’re professionally run, non-party hostels (you can have a good time there, there’s just not a nightclub downstairs like Gilligans in Cairns, Australia…), and just full of interesting, adventurous and friendly people.

-If you’re a female solo traveller, and a little nervous about the idea of sharing with guys (totally fine), choose a female only dorm.
+If you’re a female solo traveller, and a little nervous about the idea of sharing with guys (totally fine), choose a female-only dorm.
 The great thing about most hostels is the options you have when it comes to rooms.
-From a single/private room, to 4-bed female only, 8-bed mixed, you have control over who you share your space with.
-I’ve been in lots of mixed dorms and have always felt incredibly safe, but would often opt for a female only dorm from time to time.
+From a single/private room to a 4-bed female-only, 8-bed mixed, you have control over who you share your space with.
+I’ve been in lots of mixed dorms and have always felt incredibly safe, but would often opt for a female-only dorm from time to time.

 I really want to stress that whilst I felt safe and completely respected, keep your wits about you.
 I’ve never met anyone who had an issue in a dorm room, but there are small stories floating around out there.
-It’s perhaps best to change in the toilets, and maybe scope out who else is in the room, or if the rooms nearby are occupied, incase you needed any help, I hope that doesn’t scare you, but any doubts, female only dorms are always there.
+It’s perhaps best to change in the toilets, and maybe scope out who else is in the room, or if the rooms nearby are occupied, in case you need any help, I hope that doesn’t scare you, but any doubts, female-only dorms are always there.

 This one comes in all shapes and forms.
 So I’ll break it down…

-Keep shared areas tidy (showers, toilets, kitchen, lounge), and don’t let your backpack contents explode out across the entire floor whilst you attempt to repack or find that missing sock.
+Keep shared areas tidy (showers, toilets, kitchen, lounge), and don’t let your backpack contents explode out across the entire floor while you attempt to repack or find that missing sock.

-It’s often best to travel with two re-usable bags.
-One for shopping, and one to keep your food stored in a hostel kitchen.
+It’s often best to travel with 2-3 reusable bags.
+One for food shopping, and one to keep your food stored together in a hostel kitchen (in a cupboard and/or fridge).
 Depending on how long you’re staying (you might be doing a working holiday visa and live in a hostel for a few months), what you’re storing, and what storage facilities the hostel has, keeping your food in a bag keeps it safe and organised.

-The box of lost laundry at a hostel is often made up of half trainer socks.
-Whilst backpacking you’re probably only carrying a couple of pairs, so to save hunting down a fresh pair (or borrowing one from that box), keep an eye on your socks (and all laundry).
+The box of lost laundry at a hostel is usually made up of black trainer socks.
+While backpacking, you’re probably only carrying a couple of pairs, so to save hunting down a fresh pair (or borrowing one from that box), keep an eye on your socks (and all laundry items).

 Bonus tip, keep an eye on your laundry timings.
 Frustrated staff and backpackers might decide to empty your clean laundry onto the floor (or a basket if they’re kind) if you’ve left it sitting in a machine for half the day.

-Hostels are sweet and friendly places, but unfortunately a few bad apples can ruin it from time to time.
+Hostels are sweet and friendly places, but very occasionally, a few bad apples can ruin them from time to time.
 Most hostels will have lockers in the room, some big enough for your backpack, others not so much.
-Two padlocks lets you chuck some of your valuable stuff (cameras, laptop) into the locker to be locked up, whilst leaving the other to just secure the clothes and toiletries etc, in your backpack.
+Two padlocks let you chuck some of your valuable stuff (cameras, laptop) into the locker to be locked up, while leaving the other to just secure the clothes, gear, toiletries etc, in your backpack.

 It’s so easy to become trusting of everyone, and they likely all are super kind people, but you just never know.
 It’s best to just keep things locked up whenever you leave the room.
 A bonus tip is to use combination locks over keys, if you lose the keys you’re pretty stuffed… but you can write the combination codes into a note on your phone.